[Node Manager] [Crunch2] Take queued containers into account when computing how many nodes should be up

 Another idea from chat:

 Set aside one or more node entries which are sized to the biggest machines available (might require two entries if most cores / biggest RAM are different node types).
 These nodes stays down permanently, but trick slurm into accepting jobs which would fit on that node.
 Need to ensure that these node entries don't actually get used.

-#17 Updated by Peter Amstutz about 1 month ago
+#17 Updated by Peter Amstutz over 4 years ago

 It turns out you can't reconfigure hardware from "scontrol".
 You can only set the hardware configuration in slurm.conf or (apparently) when slurmd registers with slurm controller.

 - Set all nodes to default to the largest node size in slurm.conf, e.g.